SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Methodology

 \subsection{Hierarchical Gated Decoder}

-The last component of the SYNAPSE-Net is the nested decoder specially designed for the exact reconstruction of the high fidelity segmentation mask.
-Here, basic UNet++ architecture \citep{Zhou2018} is improved by the incorporation of our hierarchical adaptive gating mechanism.
-This novel structure reconstructs the mask by focusing on the rich pathological context derived from the network's deep feature bottleneck by creating an iterative series of progressively detailed attention.
-The conceptual data flow is depicted in Fig.~\ref{fig:decoder_conceptual}, and the detailed practical outline is in Fig.~\ref{fig:decoder_block_detail}.
+The final stage of the SYNAPSE-Net is a nested decoder designed for high-fidelity mask reconstruction.
+This architecture is built upon the robust foundation of the UNet++ topology and is significantly enhanced by our proposed \textit{Hierarchical Adaptive Gating mechanism}.
+This novel mechanism performs top-down feature modulation, using the rich pathological context derived from the network's bottleneck to create a cascade of progressively refined attention.
+The conceptual data flow is illustrated in Fig.~\ref{fig:decoder_conceptual}, with the practical implementation detailed in Fig.~\ref{fig:decoder_block_detail}.